joetimmerman/mlb_stats/README.md

 * HR/FB
 * SIERA

+As well as the fields required to calculate each of the statistics.

-The FIP measures include calculations for cFIP.
+Note: The FIP measures include calculations for cFIP.

 ## Python:
 This folder contains all Python scripts.